 If you are completely new to exercise, an in-person coach would be far more appropriate.
 Such an individual will be able to craft an appropriate program for you and coach you through it in a safe and effective manner.
 As you progress, you'll build confidence and competency.

 With that said, I think that schedule planning is one of the biggest client benefits to online training.
 You no longer have to adhere to a specific coach appointment.
 Rather, you have the autonomy to create your own workout schedule.
-This is great, provided you have the requisite discipline to execute it.
+This is great, provided you stay disciplined in your execution.

 To effectively individualize an online training program, the coach must have systems that allow for information to flow between themselves and the client.
 The coach is responsible for creating an assessment process that allows the client to easily and accurately provide information.
 The client is responsible for getting accurate information to the coach.
 Should the system fail on either end, the efficacy of the program will suffer.
 It's yet another reason why experience is so important.

 In an in-person setting, the coach controls the entirety of the process.
-They directly test your biological markers, strength, conditioning and competency.
+They directly test your mobility, strength, conditioning and competency.
 The coach observes you in the moment and gains valuable information about where your program should start.
 The margin for error can be significantly reduced.

 I cannot overstate how important the coaching relationship is to client success.
 Clients who genuinely enjoy working with their coach typically enjoy more success, regardless of the knowledge base of the coach.
 After all, when there's a high level of trust it becomes easier to personally invest in the process.

 That relationship can exist in an online setting but it takes more work.
 Email and phone will never be a replacement for an in-person connection.
-Therefore, communication between coach and client becomes critical.
-Both must be on the same page about how the program is progressing and what actions should be taken.
+Therefore, both coach and client must be on the same page about how the program is progressing and what actions should be taken.